 Works with CCTI Director and Chief of Staff on administrative issues and projects including core management, space charge allocations, facilities, capital equipment, procurement, recruitment, and staff development.

-Bachelor's degree in business administration or related field, plus four years of related experience
+Bachelor's degree in business administration or related field, plus four years of related experience or equivalent in education, training and experience

 Experience in an academic and/or clinical setting that includes administration of federal grants